axdithyaxo/mcp-forensic-toolkit/README.md

 ## Usage Examples

-### Example: Investigate File Prompt in Claude Desktop
+### Example: "Investigate File" Prompt in Claude Desktop
 **Prompt Given**

 Use the investigate-file prompt to analyze the file at "/Users/username/Desktop/test_hit.txt".